 Use bullet points, not paragraphs.
 Hiring managers only have time to scan a resume’s highlights, taking a closer look only if something catches their eye.
 Droning on about your responsibilities for more than a sentence or two is a surefire way to bore whoever is reading your resume.

 Transparent exaggerations are a good way to get your application tossed out altogether.
-Even if somebody doesn’t immediately recognize that you have inflated your operational budget a little bit, it is more than likely that you will be exposed during the interview process.
+Even if somebody doesn’t immediately recognize that you have inflated your operational budget a little bit, it's more than likely that you will be exposed during the interview process.
 The truth will come out; it’s better to err on the side of truth than get caught trying to make yourself seem more important than you are.

 Everybody probably had a joke email address in middle school that they used with their friends.
 Then, hopefully, they grew out of it.
 Your email address should something professional and identifying, ideally a variation of your real name.
 It’s a pretty safe bet that sk8rboy1337 isn’t going to get the job.